 Yeah (laughs).
-The very first company I ever sourced, back in 2016, got acquired last year.
+The very first company I ever sourced, back in 2016, was acquired last year.

-When I met the company, it was a no brainer to me.
-I remember bringing it to my team and having to debate it; I’m just looking around the table like, ‘what’s wrong with you all?
+When I met the company it was a no brainer to me.
+I remember bringing it to my team and having to debate it.
+I was looking around the table like: “What’s wrong with you all?
 Of course, we’re doing this investment.
-None of that matters, this is a great company!’
+None of that matters, this is a great company!”